devichand579/HPT/README.md

 ## News
 ## Introduction
 **Hierarchical Prompting Taxonomy** (HPT) is a universal evaluation framework for large language models.
 It is designed to evaluate the performance of large language models on a variety of tasks and datasets assigning **HP-Score** for each dataset relative to different models.
-The HPT employs **Hierarchical Prompt Framework** (HPF) which supports a wide range of tasks, including question-answering, reasoning, translation, and summarization, and provides a set of pre-defined prompts tailored for for each task based on it's complexity.
+The HPT employs **Hierarchical Prompt Framework** (HPF) which supports a wide range of tasks, including question-answering, reasoning, translation, and summarization.
+It provides a set of pre-defined prompts tailored for each task based on its complexity.
 Refer to paper at : [Paper](..)

 ![HPT](imgs/hpt.png)
 ### Features of HPT and HPF